AlphaGremlin/Proximity.HashID/README.md

 This library is designed to efficiently encode and decode Hash IDs.

-1. Supports 32 and 64-bit integer inputs.
+1. Supports 32 and 64-bit integer inputs, both signed and unsigned.
 2. Supports hexadecimal string and raw binary inputs.
 3. Supports span-based inputs and outputs, allowing zero-allocation operations.
 4. Supports .Net 4.5, and .Net Standard 2.0 and 2.1.